Wenjian-Liu/java-learning-record/notes/Day33_Notes.md

 Status: Rest Day

 Notes:
-- No Java study today.
+- Participated in a Pokémon TCG tournament and earned 30 points.
-- Took a break to consolidate recent Collection learning and avoid cognitive overload.
+- Took a planned rest day to recharge and maintain long-term learning sustainability.